stackbitsales/twin-cities-makeup-0e0bd/content/pages/about.md

       actions:
         justifyContent: flex-start
     text: "Lisa Reinhardt Makeup & Hair Artistry has been rated by local brides and voted\_*“The Knot Best of Weddings 2011-2021”*\_**(10 Years And Counting!)**\_We are the\_**#1 on-location Makeup & Hair\_service offered for\_Weddings\_in\_the Minneapolis and St Paul\_area**.\_\n\n[Read our glowing online reviews from real Brides](https://www.twincitiesmakeup.com/raves/), see our\_awards\_and experience our\_top notch\_service!
 See why 100’s of Brides voted us one of the Best Beauty Vendors in the entire country!\n"
-  - type: FaqSection
-    colors: colors-f
-    title: Need Answers?
-    subtitle: ''
-    actions:
-      - type: Link
-        label: See all
-        url: /
-        showIcon: true
-        icon: arrowRight
-        iconPosition: right
-    items:
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-    styles:
-      self:
-        height: auto
-        width: wide
-        margin:
-          - mt-0
-          - mb-0
-          - ml-0
-          - mr-0
-        padding:
-          - pt-20
-          - pb-36
-          - pl-4
-          - pr-4
-        justifyContent: center
-      title:
-        textAlign: left
-      subtitle:
-        textAlign: left
   - type: TestimonialsSection
     colors: colors-a
     variant: variant-a